Who we are and what we do

 • Funders and sponsors include MacArthur Foundation, Argosy Foundation, Craig Newmark Philanthropies, Codingscape, Google News Initiative, National Science Foundation, Newton & Rochelle Becker Charitable Trust, The Annie E. Casey Foundation and more.

-Our Team
+Our team:

 Burt Herman is the co-founder and principal of Hacks/Hackers, guiding the organization’s strategy, partnerships, managing events and overseeing operations.
 He is a journalist, entrepreneur, and technologist who has worked in startups, large media companies and non-profit organizations focused on advancing journalism innovation through adoption of new technologies.
 He previously co-founded Storify, a social media curation platform that was acquired by Livefyre and eventually Adobe.
 Burt began his career as a journalist, working for The Associated Press for over a decade around the world as a bureau chief and correspondent in Asia, Europe, the former Soviet Union and the U.S. He also was on the founding team of the Lenfest Institute for Journalism and worked as a product director at Condé Nast, among other roles.
 Burt was a JSK fellow at Stanford University, which he also attended as an undergraduate and was editor in chief of The Stanford Daily

 Nevin Thompson is Marketing and Communications Lead for Hacks/Hackers.
 Nevin edits the MisinfoCon blog and the Hacks/Hackers newsletter, and provides marketing support to the Analysis, Response, and Toolkit for Trust (ARTT) initiative and other affiliated projects.
 Nevin is a past Project Fellow with the World Economic Forum’s Global Coalition for Digital Safety, and served as Japan News Editor and News Distribution Manager for Global Voices from 2014 to 2022.
-As a translator, writer, and journalist, Nevin has been connected to Japan for nearly 30 years.

 Samantha Sunne is the Director of Community for Hacks/Hackers, providing support to chapter organizers and maintaining the monthly global open call.
 She is a freelance journalist based in New Orleans, Louisiana and recently published “Data + Journalism: A story-driven approach to learning data reporting.”
 She is a recipient of two national awards and three national grants for investigative reporting.
 She speaks at conferences, universities and newsrooms around the world, teaching digital tools and tech literacy for journalists, and publishes the Tools for Reporters newsletter.
 Her work has been published by the Washington Post, NPR and Reuters, and recommended by the Poynter Institute and the Harvard Shorenstein Center on Media, Politics and Public Policy.
 If you have any questions about Hacks/Hackers, you can reach her at samantha[at]hackshackers.com.

-Hacks/Hackers Board
+Hacks/Hackers board

 Burt Herman is board chair and co-founder of Hacks/Hackers.
 Additional bio above.